axsh/openvdc/ci/acceptance-test/README.md

 # Set to "1" if you don't want to remove the docker container after running
 REBUILD="0"

+# This variable holds the directory on the *host* that will be bind mounted
+# into the Docker container to place the cache for KVM images.
+# If not provided, the default value is "/data2"
+DATA_DIR=/data2
 ```

 Let's save this file as `build.env`.
 Now kick off the `build_and_run_in_docker.sh` script, passing in that file as an argument.